Darling River Conservation Initiative - Site #3

 Project Information:

-Darling River Conservation Initiative - Site #3 is a Human-Induced Regeneration (HIR) carbon project located approximately 50km northwest of Cobar in the rangelands of western New South Wales.
-Registered in November 2018, the project covers a substantial area of 15,046 hectares within the Cobar Peneplain bioregion.
-This region is traditionally characterized by extensive sheep and goat grazing operations, often on large pastoral leases.
+The Darling River Conservation Initiative - Site #3 is a Human-Induced Regeneration (HIR) project located approximately 55km northwest of the outback mining town of Cobar in New South Wales.
+Registered in November 2018, the project encompasses a significant area of 15,046 hectares within the Cobar Peneplain bioregion.
+This region is situated in the semi-arid rangelands of Far West NSW, an area historically dominated by extensive sheep and goat grazing.

 Recommended Reading